-- Mr A. K. Saxena, who had served as a non-executive and non-independent Director from 20 September 2012 to 30 June 2016, and as an independent Director from 25 August 2016 to the date of this Report, being an aggregate period of approximately 11 years and 4 months; - b.
-Mr Gopalan Srinivasan, who had served as a non-executive and non-independent Director from 19 March 2013 to 20 August 2018, and as an independent Director from 19 December 2018 to the date of this Report, being an aggregate period of about 10 years and 8 months; and - c.
-Mr N. S. R. Chandra Prasad, who had served as a non-executive and non-independent Director from 24 August 2009 to 28 February 2014, and as an independent Director from 19 December 2018 to the date of this Report, being an aggregate period of about 9 years and 9 months - 2.7.
-The NC and Board determined that for each of Messrs A. K. Saxena, G. Srinivasan and N. S. R. Chandra Prasad, despite their aggregate periods of service as Directors being close to or more than 9 years, their independent business judgement and ability to act in the interests of the Company had not been impeded, and that they remained objective, impartial, robust, knowledgeable and perceptive in their oversight of management and the discharge of their duties. - 2.8 The NC and the Board, with the relevant Director abstaining from all deliberations and voting in respect of his or her own review and with any interested Director abstaining in respect of the review of any other Director, also determined that no independent Director: - a. was or had been employed by the Company for the current or any of the past three financial years; and - b. had an immediate family member who was or had been employed by the Company as an executive officer or other material risk taker, or whose remuneration was or had been determined by the RC, for the current or any of the past three financial years. - 2.9 The NC and Board, with the relevant Director abstaining from all deliberations and voting in respect of his or her own review and with any interested Director abstaining in respect of the review of any other Director, reviewed the declarations, disclosures and information provided by and/or obtained in respect of each Director.
+- b.
+Mr. N. S. R. Chandra Prasad, who had served as a non-executive and non-independent Director from 24 August 2009 to 28 February 2014, and as an independent Director from 19 December 2018 to the date of this Report, being an aggregate period of about 10 years and 9 months and for a continuous period of approximately 6 years and 3 months from the date he became an independent Director up to the date of this Report. - 2.7.
+The NC and Board determined that for each of Messrs A. K. Saxena and N. S. R. Chandra Prasad, despite their aggregate periods of service as Directors being more than 9 years, their independent business judgement and ability to act in the interests of the Company had not been impeded, and that they remained objective, impartial, robust, knowledgeable and perceptive in their oversight of management and the discharge of their duties.
+However, Mr. A. K. Saxena will cease to be an independent Director on 25 August 2025 upon serving for a continuous period of 9 years. - 2.8 The NC and the Board, with the relevant Director abstaining from all deliberations and voting in respect of his or her own review and with any interested Director abstaining in respect of the review of any other Director, also determined that no independent Director: - a. was or had been employed by the Company for the current or any of the past three financial years; and - b. had an immediate family member who was or had been employed by the Company as an executive officer or other material risk taker, or whose remuneration was or had been determined by the RC, for the current or any of the past three financial years. - 2.9 The NC and Board, with the relevant Director abstaining from all deliberations and voting in respect of his or her own review and with any interested Director abstaining in respect of the review of any other Director, reviewed the declarations, disclosures and information provided by and/or obtained in respect of each Director.
 It was determined that each of the Directors remained qualified for the office based on the criteria applied in reviewing his or her proposed appointment or nomination, namely: - a. the appointment of each of the Directors would not result in non-compliance with the requirement under the CG Regulations that the Board must comprise at least one-third of Directors who are independent Directors; - b. each of the Directors was a fit and proper person for the office and was qualified for the office, taking into account the Director's track record, age, experience, capabilities and skills; - c. each of the Directors did not have any conflict of interest or any other concerns that would hamper his/her ability to discharge his/her directorships as a Director; and - d. each of the Directors was able to devote sufficient time and attention to his/her appointments in view of his/her directorships in listed companies and principal commitments. - 2.10 The Board and Board Committees are of an appropriate size, and comprise Directors who as a group provide the appropriate balance and mix of skills, knowledge, experience, and other aspects of diversity such as gender and age, so as to avoid groupthink and foster constructive debate.
 There is presently no Board diversity policy as the process and criteria for selection of Directors has been able to achieve Board diversity.
 However, the Board may consider formally establishing such a policy if the situation requires it in future.

-CHAIRMAN AND CHIEF EXECUTIVE OFFICER
+CHAIRPERSON AND CHIEF EXECUTIVE OFFICER